ComeAlongErica/coffee-brew-guide/README.md

 - Experiment with custom animations (slides, scoll, fade)
 - Focus on user interaction
 - Use lifecycle methods (I started react with hooks, so I never had the chance to use them.)
 - Create loader card when data is not yet available
+- Add log in with basic validation
+- Allow user to save recipes

 ## Available Scripts